laispetri/FunctionalChanges/README.md

   - pielou_N = Pielou's Evenness index calculated by plot for the native community (double);
   - richness_N = number of native species per plot (double);
   - pctCov_I = percent cover of invasive plant species per plot (double);
+  - totalCov = total plant percent cover per plot (double);
   - ID = unique identifier per observation (integer).

 Cells with missing data are filled with NAs.

 ## Sharing/Access information

-All four CSV files needed to run this code can be found in Figshare [https://doi.org/10.5061/dryad.mpg4f4r5w].
+All four CSV files needed to run this code can be found in Figshare [https://doi.org/10.6084/m9.figshare.24415648.v3].

 Please, cite the original paper (once it is published) if using any data or code shared here.